Graduate Counseling Program

 Contact Parking and Transportation, 802-656-8686, for visitor parking options or to purchase a zone two (purple for Mann Hall) permit for your appointment.

 UVM Directions and Maps are here: http://www.uvm.edu/map/

 There are several metered spaces in front of Mann Hall and behind Delehanty Hall.
 However, they are frequently filled.

 The Trinity Campus Cafe is located in the "Northside Cafe" in McAuley Hall, down the hill from Mann Hall.
 The cafe is open daily, Monday through Friday, from 7:30 am to 7:00 pm and 10:00 am to 7:00 pm on Saturday and Sunday during the regular semester.

-Contact Sharron Bigelow and she'll be happy to find students who have similar interests to speak with you.
+Contact the Graduate Counseling Program and we'll be happy to find students who have similar interests to speak with you.